MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-node-health.md

 ## Step 4: Check for kubelet errors

 Verify the condition of the kubelet process that runs on each worker node, and ensure that it's not under any pressures.
 These pressures might pertain to CPU, memory, or storage.
-To verify the status of individual node kubelets, you can use the following tools:
+To verify the status of individual node kubelets, you can use one of the following methods.

 #### AKS kubelet workbook